krduffy/korean-dictionary/README.md

 #### Resetting the Dictionary
 To reset the database to its initial state, run `docker-compose down -v` in the top-level directory and then rerun with `docker-compose up --build`.

-### Use Docker Pull
-1. Run `docker pull krduffy/korean-dictionary:latest` to pull [the docker repository for this project](https://hub.docker.com/repository/docker/krduffy/korean-dictionary/general) to your machine.
-2. Run the container using `docker run -p 5173:5173 krduffy/korean-dictionary:latest`.
-3. Go to localhost port 5173 ([link](http://localhost:5173/)) to use the dictionary.

 ## License